hl2vr/hl2vr.github.io/_pages/manual.md

 Use the "Vehicle weapon aim" option to change this from main hand to head or off-hand tracking.

 To exit the vehicle, press the off-hand controller A button.

+**The team is aware controlling the acceleration and steering of vehicles with the same stick isn't ideal.**
+Unfortunately, this is difficult to change.

 <br />